rototor/pdfbox-graphics2d/README.md

 ## Changes

+Version 0.34:
+- Per default specify the rendering hint ```RenderingHints.KEY_FRACTIONALMETRICS=RenderingHints.VALUE_FRACTIONALMETRICS_ON```.
+  We always render into a vector space, so we don't have to round to ints while drawing text.
+Thanks to @paatero for bringing this up ([#32](https://github.com/rototor/pdfbox-graphics2d/issues/32)).
+- Upgrade to PDFBox 2.0.25
+- It is not allowed to make state changes after defining a path and before clipping / drawing, at least acording to the PDF specification
+[PDFBOX-5322](https://issues.apache.org/jira/browse/PDFBOX-5322).
+Fixed the ordering here.

 Version 0.33:
 - Don't crash when drawString() is called with an empty string [#31](https://github.com/rototor/pdfbox-graphics2d/issues/31).
   Thanks @Kischloren for the report.